 The Occupational Health and Safety Act was enacted by Congress in 1970.
 Its intent was to provide a safe and healthy work environment for all employees in the country.
 Several states have enacted their own OSHA plans and statutes, including North Carolina.

-OSHA violations are often at the center of construction site accidents that seriously injure workers.
+OSHA violations are often at the center of construction site accidents that seriously injured workers.
 If you were injured at work, speak to a Wilmington construction litigation attorney at Rhine Law Firm, P.C.
 Among our legal team we have a licensed general contractor in the state of North Carolina and an authorized OSHA trainer.
 We have successfully handled many complex construction injury cases, and we can advise you of your best options.
 Please call (910) 218-9439 to schedule a consultation today.

 While OSHA is a federal Act, many states adopted their own plans.
 North Carolina created the Occupational Safety and Health Act of North Carolina, or OSHANC.
 The North Carolina Department of Labor oversees compliance with OSHANC through the North Carolina Occupational Safety and Health (NC OSH) Division.
 They hold employers responsible for the safety of all individuals on the worksite, even if they are employed by someone else.
 This is important on construction sites as contractors and sub-contractors are often required to perform certain duties, though they are not employed by the main employer on the site.